seoryjj/pp-material/20130904/content.en.md

   the deadline; 80% for 48 hrs.
   + As the same with labwork, the only the lastly submitted answer is counted for.
+* TAs will provide actual graders 48hrs after the deadline.
+After this, you will get 50% of the score if you submit a **correct** answer.
+  + by correct is meant 100% score from the actual grader.

 ## Racket ##